Anthracite

 Technical summary & chemistry

-Values are taken from real batch analyses; an up-to-date batch report is provided with every shipment.
+Values are typical batch figures; a current batch analysis report is provided with each shipment.

 Technical Summary